DuranMendez/Machine-Learning-Fall2024/README.md

-## Car price prediction using machine-Learning
+## Car price prediction using multiple linear regression

 This paper explores the underlying principles of linear regression and demonstrates its application using a real-world dataset.